-When there isn’t enough endocannabinoid activity in the body, it can lead to many different health issues, including chronic pain, anxiety, depression, gastrointestinal problems, cancer, and insomnia.
+When there isn’t enough endocannabinoid activity in the body, it can lead to many different health issues, including chronic discomfort, stress, mood balance, gastrointestinal problems, weakened immune systems, and sleep quality.

 CBD oil from the cannabis plant may help restore balance to this system by increasing natural endocannabinoid activity in the body.

 Utilizing Full-Spectrum Hemp Extract

 You may now be wondering how to use CBD for pets.
 There isn’t necessarily an exact dosage to provide to every pet.
 Every dog is different and the amount they need depends on various factors including genetics, age, weight, and how their individual body interacts.
 Finding the right dose is a trial and error process until you find what works best.
 The ultimate goal is to offer the minimal effective dose.
 At Earth Buddy, we recommend a starting dose of 1-3mg per 10 lbs of body weight.

 Essential Fatty Acids in Hemp Seed Oil

 Hemp seed oil is extracted from hemp seeds in the hemp plant; predominantly the hemp seed kernel.
 Hemp seed kernels look like sunflower seeds, but they’re actually from the Cannabis sativa plant.
 Hemp seed oil is extracted from hemp seeds using cold pressing or expeller pressing.
 The process involves using a mechanical press to crush the hemp seeds between two metal plates until the oils are released.
 The end product is dietary hemp seed oil that can be added to your pet’s diet.